Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 There is no one single test for confirming that breathlessness is caused by pulmonary edema.
 Indeed, in many cases, the cause of shortness of breath is probably multifactorial.
 Low oxygen saturation and disturbed arterial blood gas readings support the proposed diagnosis by suggesting a pulmonary shunt.
 Chest X-ray will show fluid in the alveolar walls, Kerley B lines, increased vascular shadowing in a classical batwing peri-hilum pattern, upper lobe diversion (increased blood flow to the superior parts of the lung), and possibly pleural effusions as shown in Figures 1 and 2.
 In the case of cardiogenic pulmonary edema, urgent echocardiography may strengthen the diagnosis by demonstrating impaired left ventricular function, high central venous pressures, and high pulmonary artery pressures.
 In certain circumstances, the insertion of a Swan-Ganz catheter may be required to aid diagnosis.
 Blood tests are performed for electrolytes (sodium, potassium) and markers of renal function (creatinine, urea).
 Liver enzymes, inflammatory markers (usually C-reactive protein), and a complete blood count as well as coagulation studies (PT, aPTT) are also typically requested.
 B-type natriuretic peptide (BNP) is available in many hospitals, sometimes even as a point-of-care test.
 Low levels of BNP (<100 pg/ml) suggest a cardiac cause is unlikely.

-causes difficulty breathing, peripheral edema, raised jugular venous pressure, hepatomegaly, failure of right ventricle of heart to adequately remove blood from systemic circulation, failure of left ventricle of heart to adequately remove blood from pulmonary circulation, or fluid accumulation in the lung's air spaces leading to impaired gas exchange
+causes difficulty breathing, peripheral edema, raised jugular venous pressure, hepatomegaly, failure of left ventricle of heart to adequately remove blood from pulmonary circulation, failure of right ventricle of heart to adequately remove blood from systemic circulation, or fluid accumulation in the lung's air spaces leading to impaired gas exchange